Top 5 Free Middle School Computer Science Resources

 Though we don’t currently have content for coding and programming, our Content Production Manager, Ken Richard, is very passionate about this topic and had a great idea to share a few resources that you can easily implement in your computer science classes.
-There are many free and inexpensive coding resources out there.
-All of the ones shared here are free:

 1. Hour of Code

 The Hour of Code is a one-hour introduction to computer science organized by Code.org that takes place during Computer Science Education Week every year.
 However, you can do an Hour of Code any time of year.
 There are many different tutorials you can choose from, depending on the age of your students.

 The Hour of Code website has great information for computer science teachers, with information on how to get started, suggestions for limited access to computers, and even certificates you can print for students who complete the Hour of Code.